RealBusinessAccount/SplitBit-Emulator/SplitBit Programming Manual.md

 44 | STQ | Stores Q into the byte referenced by the Data Pointer in Data Mmoery.
 45 | STA | Stores A into the byte referenced by the Data Pointer in Data Memory.
 46 | STB | Stores B into the byte referenced by the Data Pointer in Data Memory.
+47 | SETD | Loads the next two bytes of Program Memory into the Data Pointer.

 ### Output Operations: 3 Instructions